Herman C. Timm House

-The Herman C. Timm House is a house listed on the National Register of Historic Places in New Holstein, Wisconsin, United States.
+The Herman C. Timm House is a house listed on the National Register of Historic Places in New Holstein, Wisconsin.
 The house is a significant example of Stick style architecture, a rather rare predecessor of Queen Anne style architecture in the United States.
 The house was the home of an original settler and prominent citizen, Herman C. Timm.

-Herman C. Timm's history
+Namesake

 Timm came to New Holstein in 1848 from Marne, Germany, at age 14.
 He made his money operating a feed mill called Calumet Feeds at the north end of the block the house is on.
 He started a bank and was the first president of the village.

 History

-The home was built in 1873 in a Greek revival style by Kiel contractor August F. Neumann.
+The home was built in 1873 in a Greek Revival style by Kiel contractor August F. Neumann.
 It consisted of a current upstairs bedroom and first floor kitchen / dining room.
 The original home became the rear of the home during an addition in 1891.
 The addition was done in what was later called "stick style" architecture.
 The stick style was an 1860-1890 trend where carpentry and woodworking technology allowed for much trim detail.
 Timm's unmarried children took over the home after his death.
 They turned the upstairs into a rental unit, and in 1954 upstairs and downstairs were both rented out.
 The home was donated by H. C. Timm II to the New Holstein Historic Society in 1974.

 Local volunteers worked on restoring the house.
 The house's Grand Opening occurred on May 31, 1976, as part of the United States Bicentennial celebration.
 The New Holstein Historical Museum featured an "Early Photos of New Holstein" exhibit as part of the celebration.
 The home was added to the National Register of Historic Places in 1996.
 The society operated the home as a house museum.